 Standard incandescent bulbs have changed very little from Thomas Edison's first light bulb in 1879.
 Only 10 percent of the energy used by these standard bulbs contribute to light; the other 90 percent is wasted as heat.
 And what about halogen lights?
 The typical halogen bulb burns 1,000 degrees F. These old-fashioned light bulbs waste energy and can potentially cause burns or other hazards.

 A new generation of compact fluorescent light bulbs (CFLs) is available, offering long life, energy savings, color and brightness.
 CFLs can provide the same high-quality light as incandescent bulbs, but generally operate at temperatures of less than 100 degrees F.

 Check into the use of CFL lighting in your home.
 Advanced technology enables CFLs to use 75 percent less energy, and last 10 times longer than a standard incandescent bulb.

 Using Your Meter

 Your meter is a highly accurate tool that can give you the most precise picture of your electric usage.
 AMR (automated meter reading) technology gives Mor-Gran-Sou the ability to read your meter right from the office.
 Readings are recorded hourly, daily and monthly.
 The data is collected and stored by the AMR system.
 A usage report can be generated for any electric account.
-If you are interested in a printout of the usage at your electric account, please feel free to call Jackie at the office, telephone number 597-3301 or 1-800-750-8212.
+If you are interested in a printout of the usage at your electric account, Contact Us

 We're Here to Help

-The even better news is that your local electric cooperative is willing and ready to do whatever it takes to help you make your home, farm, school or business as energy efficient as possible.
+The even better news is that Mor-Gran-Sou is willing to help you make your home, farm, school or business as energy-efficient as possible.